 When Missouri sign regulations are violated, MoDOT attempts to contact the owner of the unauthorized sign before removing it.
 After removing the sign, MoDOT will hold it 30 days at a local maintenance facility, and the owner can retrieve it within that time frame.

 While small paper signs are easy to take down, other distracting roadway signs can't be removed so easily, thanks to Electronic Message Displays (EMDs).
 The Federal Highway Administration (FHA) studied the success of stimuli boards attracting attention on the road, and found that the motion and other image components of these "improved" billboards are very distracting to drivers.
 According to The National, "[In 2010] more than a dozen US cities have banned the popular electronic advertising billboards, pointing out that unlike mobile phones, drivers cannot switch them off."

 Although distractions are inevitable, there are many ways to keep your focus on the road when you're behind the wheel.

 • Don't try to multitask.
 Many drivers believe they can engage in other activities and still drive safely, but you only have to take your eyes off the road for a split second to cause an accident.

 • Follow the speed limit.
 Speed plus distraction equals disaster: if you're driving too fast for roadway conditions, you'll have less time to react to unexpected situations - and you're much more likely to crash.

 • Keep your attention on the road in front of you.
 While EMDs and other signs may catch your attention, don't forget - even momentarily - about traffic around you.

-At Aaron Sachs and Associates, our personal injury lawyers represent accident victims in Joplin and throughout the surrounding Missouri areas, including Webb City, Carthage, Sarcoxie, Carl Junction and Pierce City.
+At Aaron Sachs & Associates, P.C., our personal injury lawyers represent accident victims in Joplin and throughout the surrounding Missouri areas, including Webb City, Carthage, Sarcoxie, Carl Junction and Pierce City.
 To schedule an appointment for a free initial consultation, please call 1-888-777-AUTO, or visit our website.